TwisterMc/attachImages/README.md

 5. **Cache Results**: Stores search results for 1 hour to improve performance on subsequent batches
 6. **Attach**: Updates the attachment's `post_parent` to link it to the found post
 7. **Continue**: Processes next batch until all orphaned attachments are scanned or user stops

+### Cache Management

+- **Automatic Expiration**: Positive results cached for 1 hour, negative results for 30 minutes
+- **Manual Clearing**: Click "Clear Scan Cache" button to clear all cached results
+- **When to Clear**: If you've updated post content since the last scan and want fresh results
+- **Deactivation**: All caches automatically cleared when plugin is deactivated

 ### Performance Optimizations